Cynthia Shearer: Early life and education

-In the 1970s, Cynthia Shearer enrolled at Valdosta State College (now known as Valdosta State University).
+In the 1970s, Shearer enrolled at Valdosta State College (now known as Valdosta State University).
 After earning her bachelor's degree in 1977, Cynthia Shearer moved to Oxford, Mississippi to pursue a master's degree in English from the University of Mississippi and graduated in 1979.
-It was in graduate school where she would meet her second husband, Daniel Williams (Dan, as she refers to him), at the time, an international professor from Germany.
+In the 1980s Shearer completed coursework for a Ph.D. in English but did not finish the degree.
+After taking a fiction writing course with Barry Hannah, she opted to write fiction.

 Published works and recognition

-Shearer is known for authoring two works of fiction: The Wonder Book of the Air and The Celestial Jukebox Her first piece, The Wonder Book of the Air, won a 1996 prize from the Mississippi Institute of Arts and Letters.
-Her work has appeared in several publications like Tri-Quarterly, the Missouri Review, and the Oxford American.
+Shearer is known for authoring two works of fiction: The Wonder Book of the Air and The Celestial Jukebox Her first piece, The Wonder Book of the Air, won the 1996 prize for fiction from the Mississippi Institute of Arts and Letters.
+Her work has appeared in several publications such as Virginia Quarterly Review, Tri-Quarterly, the Missouri Review, and the Oxford American.
 Shearer was awarded a National Endowment for the Arts Fellowship in Fiction in 2000.
-Several of Shearer's short fiction, After O'Connor: Stories from Contemporary Georgia (2003) and The Oxford American Book of Great Music Writing (2008) work were selected in various anthologies.
-In a journal article, the author references Shearer's second novel, The Celestial Jukebox, by citing the representation of the historic and social differences that are found in one of the several background groups found in her book, Chinese immigrants through the character, Angus Chien, the Chinese grocer.
+Shearer's autobiographical short fiction “Flight Patterns” was included in anthologies The Best of the Oxford American (2002) and After O'Connor: Stories from Contemporary Georgia (2003).Her Oxford American essay “Barbershop Duet: Looking for Janis Joplin in Port Arthur” was included The Oxford American Book of Great Music Writing (2008).
+Her 2005 novel The Celestial Jukebox has been the subject of numerous critical articles and is often included in surveys of Southern literature for its representation of the historic and social differences found in various immigrant communities living in the Mississippi Delta at the end of the twentieth century.

 Shearer is known for curating Rowan Oak, William Faulkner's home in Oxford, Mississippi, for six years.
-Shearer was inducted in 2018 to Georgia Writers Hall of Fame.
+Her 2006 essay about that work won a Pushcart Prize.
+Shearer was inducted in 2018 to the Georgia Writers Hall of Fame.
 The University of Georgia Libraries established the Georgia Writers Hall of Fame in 2000 to honor Georgia writers and expand Georgia literature and cultural history research.
-She now teaches as an adjunct faculty for the English Department at Texas Christian University.
-She retired from Texas Christian University's Center for Writing as an Assistant Director but continues to teach as an adjunct professor.
-She still lives in Fort Worth, Texas, with her husband, Dan, with whom she had a daughter in 1987.
+She lives in Fort Worth, Texas, with her husband, Dan Williams.